 Product spec should cover the main things like the purpose of the product, block diagram, main features, environmental conditions, manufacturing requirements, etc.

-Technical Specification should also cover the specifics required for a particular product design.
+Technical specifications should also cover the specifics required for a particular product design.

 1. Purpose of the design/product